Compare any two graphics cards:

 OpenGL Version OpenGL 4.2 OpenGL 3.2

-Memory Bandwidth: Memory bandwidth is the max amount of data (in units of MB per second) that can be transferred past the external memory interface within a second.
-It's calculated by multiplying the card's interface width by its memory speed.
-In the case of DDR type memory, the result should be multiplied by 2 once again.
-If it uses DDR5, multiply by ANOTHER 2x.
+Memory Bandwidth: Bandwidth is the max amount of information (measured in MB per second) that can be transferred past the external memory interface within a second.
+It's calculated by multiplying the card's interface width by the speed of its memory.
+In the case of DDR type RAM, it should be multiplied by 2 once again.
+If it uses DDR5, multiply by 4 instead.
 The higher the bandwidth is, the faster the card will be in general.
-It especially helps with anti-aliasing, HDR and higher screen resolutions.
+It especially helps with AA, High Dynamic Range and higher screen resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are processed per second.
-This is calculated by multiplying the total number of texture units of the card by the core clock speed of the chip.
-The better the texel rate, the better the video card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels per second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are processed in one second.
+This number is worked out by multiplying the total texture units of the card by the core clock speed of the chip.
+The higher the texel rate, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels in a second.

-Pixel Rate: Pixel rate is the most pixels the video card could possibly record to the local memory in a second - measured in millions of pixels per second.
+Pixel Rate: Pixel rate is the maximum number of pixels that the graphics card could possibly record to the local memory in one second - measured in millions of pixels per second.
 The number is worked out by multiplying the amount of Render Output Units by the the core clock speed.
-ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel output rate also depends on many other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the ability to reach the max fill rate.
+ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel fill rate is also dependant on quite a few other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the ability to get to the max fill rate.

 Display Prices